GustavoHenriqueSant/WebSTAMP_with_import_export_modules/readme.md

 # **JSON and XML Schemas for WebSTAMP**

-This repository contains the modified source code of WebSTAMP, a software tool designed to assist safety and security analysts in applying the STPA technique.
+This repository contains the modified source code of WebSTAMP, a software tool designed to assist safety and security analysts in applying the STPA (Systems-Theoretic Process Analysis) technique.
 In this modified version, XML and JSON schemas have been incorporated using XSD and JSON Schema technologies, respectively.
 These schemas were implemented to enable the export and import functionalities of hazard analyses between WebSTAMP and other software tools compatible with the schemas.
 To validate these additional functionalities, we incorporated the schemas into a second tool and conducted tests using examples of hazard analyses presented in the literature.
 The schemas created for WebSTAMP provided portability for hazard analyses, allowing an analysis created in WebSTAMP to be used in other applications supporting the schemas, and vice versa.
 The results obtained allow us to conclude that XML and JSON schemas compatible with STPA assist safety and security analysts, making the task of conducting hazard analyses more flexible, as they allow analysts to use the tools of their choice, including the possibility of using multiple tools and leveraging the advantages of each.

 Following are the main contributions of this work:

 - JSON and XML Schemas: `app/Schemas`.
-  - Contains the JSON and XML schemas used by the application to define the structure and format of the data.
+  - Contains the JSON and XML schemas used by the application to define the structure and format of the hazard analyses.
 - Methods for importing and exporting analyses: `app/Http/Controllers/ProjectController.php`.
-  - Contains the methods responsible for the logic of importing and exporting analyses within the application.
+  - Contains the methods responsible for the logic of importing and exporting analyses within the WebSTAMP.

 # **Use case: WebSTAMP**

 Using the JSON and XML schemas developed in this work, we implemented import and export functionalities for hazard analyses (projects) in WebSTAMP.
-This is the WebSTAMP home page.
-Here, users have the option to log in or create a new account:
+This is the WebSTAMP home page, designed to provide users with an introduction to the concepts of STAMP (Systems-Theoretic Accident Modeling and Processes) and STPA, as well as information about WebSTAMP and how to use it for conducting STPA analyses.
+Additionally, on this page, users have the option to log in or create a new account:

 ![The WebSTAMP home page](https://github.com/GustavoHenriqueSant/WebSTAMP_with_import_export_modules/assets/71770334/11e18dfa-91d0-4210-b1ee-2b7c9cf96e62)